algoablo/Pattern-Recognition-2019/SVM/README.md

     svm.py

 ## Results
-You can see the results on github.
+You can see the output on svm.ipynb.

 ## Conclusions